crafting-dev/template-ruby-rails/README.md

 ### 2. Creating Sandbox

-Once App has been configured, you can create a sandbox using either the Web UI, or using the command line tool:
+Once App has been configured, you can create a sandbox using either the Web UI, or through the command line tool:

 ```
 cs sandbox create